rxozyn/BetterteamsbyZYN.github.io/README.md

-# COMMANDS FOR THE SMP (BETTER TEAM MOD AND LIFESTEAL MOD)
+# COMMANDS AND MODS THAT WILL Be IN THE SMP
 better team's cmmands
 Commands: